 PREVENTION THAT HELPS

-- Red raspberry leaf extracts eases labor by soothing the cramping of ligaments that happen before birth and between contractions.
-Cramping pain wears moms out and tired moms do not mother well!
-Used by the Indians, raspberry leaf extract makes first time moms better mothers!
-Use liquid (1tbs/gal of water) for 3 weeks before whelping or just give Breeders' Edge® Oxy Mate™ Prenatal , it contains Raspberry leaf extract.
+- Red raspberry leaf extract eases labor by soothing the cramping of ligaments before birth and between contractions.
+Cramping pain wears moms out and tired moms do not mother well.
+Raspberry leaf extract makes first-time moms better mothers.
+Use liquid (1 tbs/gal of water) for 3 weeks before whelping or just give Breeders' Edge® Oxy Mate™ Prenatal, as it contains raspberry leaf extract.

 - Calming the nervous female the first few days is helpful.
 We don’t want moms doped up, just mellow enough so they calmly think about what they are doing and nurse their babies.
 Herbal products are best at that – Chamomile or Motherwort are the common herbal products used.
 Breeders’ Edge® Oxy Momma™ postnatal vitamins have Motherwort in it for calming and recovery.